meramp11mmf/Autiomation-system/README.md

 ## ✨ Features

-- 🎬 Clean scene initialization
+Clean Scene Initialization: Start with a fresh scene by clearing all existing data.

-- 🌀 Procedural ring objects with **emissive and metallic shaders**
+ Procedural Ring Objects: Create rotating rings with custom emissive and metallic shaders for a dynamic, visually appealing effect.

-- 🪩 Customizable floor with procedural material
+ Customizable Floor: Generate a floor with procedural materials and colors that complement the animation.

-- 💡 Automated lighting and camera positioning
+ Automated Lighting & Camera Setup: Position and light the scene automatically for an optimal view.

-- 🔁 Seamless rotation loop using keyframes
+ Seamless Animation Loop: Set up rotation animations with keyframes that create a smooth, continuous loop.

-- ⚙️ Automated render settings (resolution, FPS, output path)
+ Render Settings Automation: Automatically configure render settings, including resolution, FPS, and output path.

 ---